elifesciences/elife-xpub/docs/developing/client-side.md

 For more information on these hooks see [hooks api reference](https://reactjs.org/docs/hooks-reference.html)

-- Please contribute more

-### Testing Principles
+## Testing Principles

 - Utility functions that have been extracted from the React component because they are not tightly coupled with how the component should work (ie: data modelling/processing or validation schemas) should be tested with the standard testing framework (currently jest)
 - All React components in general should be tested using `testing-library/react`
 - Testing should be carried out with a TDD approach of blackbox testing where possible rather than testing implementation detail (**focus on simulating user interactions and passing props not testing internal functions (like instance() testing in enzyme!)**, see [here](https://kentcdodds.com/blog/why-i-never-use-shallow-rendering) for explanation)

-* A unit of functionality in React can involve multiple child components integrating with each other correctly.
+- A unit of functionality in React can involve multiple child components integrating with each other correctly.
 Don't feel the need to mock out child components in tests unless absolutely necessary (Better a test fail because it's child components are not working correctly in a use-case context then to miss catching errors because of 'unit testing purity')

-- Please contribute more

 It's recommended to write tests that assert each component's public interface, with its internals treated as a black box.
 Each test case should provide the component with some input